 - Material costs – the combined costs of the raw component parts used

-- Labor costs – employee time spent on line and rate of pay
+- Labour costs – employee time spent on line and rate of pay

 - Applied overheads – an allocation of overhead costs from within your cost pools

-Total Job Cost = Material costs + Labor + Applied Overheads
+Total Job Cost = Material costs + Labour + Applied Overheads

 In a manufacturing environment job costing analysis can be assigned to a production line, including your work-in-progress inventory through to cost of goods sold to analyse the profitability.
 Collecting all data can be a time consuming process and when margins are tight, accurate data is all that matters.

-Labor cost analysis is sometimes overlooked, generic wages applied and average time assigned to jobs.
-But what if you knew which employees, with the right skills, created you the highest margins?
+Labour cost analysis is sometimes overlooked, generic wages applied and average time assigned to jobs.
+But what if you knew which employees, with the right skills, gave you the highest margins?
 Profitability would increase allowing you to base forecasts on your insight.

 A time allocation system allows you to accurately input a valuable third of your equation.
 With employee costs and time spent on a job varying, insight into this data can provide you with the information to make clearly informed decisions.
 Enable you to spot productivity trends based on employee outputs and make informed job allocations based on skills and wage – small changes that can make a big change to your bottom line.